tarikbilla/Code-Analysis-and-Auto-Correction-Tool/README.md

 Participants will gain skills and understanding in:
 - **AI in Software Development:** Streamlining code analysis and correction within the PHP ecosystem.
 - **Web Application Development:** Enhancing abilities in both front-end and back-end development.
-- **Code Analysis Techniques:** Identifying errors and offering corrections underpinned by software development patterns and standards.
+- **Code Analysis Techniques:** Identify errors and offer corrections underpinned by software development patterns and standards.
 - **Practical AI Integration:** Integrating AI technologies into development tools.
 - **Project Management:** Managing a development project from conception to deployment.